Just Fontaine, who scored 13 goals at 1958 World Cup, dies - WHIZ News

 Fontaine, who scored in every match, gave France an early lead with the first goal Brazil allowed in the tournament.
 But at 1-1, France defender Robert Jonquet broke his leg.
 Amazingly, he played on, trying to contend with the genius of Pele, but the French defense was considerably weakened.

-The record for most goals scored in a World Cup career is 16 by Germany striker Miroslav Klose, who played in four tournaments.
-Fontaine, who broke the record of 11 goals Hungary striker Sándor Kocsis scored at the 1954 tournament, only played at one World Cup.
+The men’s record for most goals scored in a World Cup career is 16 by Germany striker Miroslav Klose, who played in four tournaments.
+Fontaine, who broke the record of 11 goals scored by Hungary striker Sándor Kocsis at the 1954 tournament, only played at one World Cup.

+Brazil striker Marta has scored 17 goals at the Women’s World Cup, playing in five tournaments.

 Fontaine’s career was dramatically cut short when he was only 28.
 The Frenchman — renowned for his lightning pace and ruthless finishing — suffered a horrendous leg fracture after a mistimed tackle in March 1960.